Skip to content

 CI

-Pull requests run the benchmark workflow: it fails if those floors are breached and posts a comment with the latest numbers including Fiber when the Go binary builds successfully.
+Pull requests run the benchmark workflow: it fails if regression floors are breached and posts a comment with the latest numbers including Fiber when the Go binary builds successfully.